Mining giant BHP half-year profit hit by US tax charges

 BHP declared a 55 US cents dividend per share, up from 40 cents previously.

-But the miner said in its profit report that the "costs and risks of collapsing the DLC (dual-listed company) outweigh the potential benefits".

-"We have considered unification of the DLC structure a number of times over the past years, and will keep it under review," BHP added.

-The company recorded a charge of US$210 million from the fatal Samarco mine collapse in Brazil in 2015, a tragedy that left 19 people dead in one of the South American nation's worst environmental disasters.
+The Anglo-Australian firm also recorded a charge of US$210 million from the fatal Samarco mine collapse in Brazil in 2015, a tragedy that left 19 people dead in one of the South American nation's worst environmental disasters.

-A plan announced last August to sell BHP's US shale assets was progressing, the miner added, with initial bids expected to be received in the June quarter.
+A plan announced last August to sell its US shale assets was progressing, BHP added, with initial bids expected to be received in the June quarter.

 Shares in BHP closed 0.41 percent lower at Aus$31.30 in Sydney ahead of the results announcement.